Dan Mozes

 Daniel Mozes (born September 15, 1983) is an American former professional football player who was a center for the Minnesota Vikings the National Football League (NFL).
-He played college football for the West Virginia Mountaineers, earning unanimous All-American honors and was recognition as the best college center.
+He played college football for the West Virginia Mountaineers, earning unanimous All-American honors and was recognized as the best college center, winning the Rimington Trophy.
 He signed with the NFL's Minnesota Vikings as an undrafted free agent.
 He is currently an assistant coach.

 College career

 Mozes attended West Virginia University, where he was a four-year starter for the Mountaineers from 2003 to 2006.
 For the first two years of his career, he played at left guard on the offensive line.
 In the middle of his junior year, he moved to center.
 He was a three-time All-Big East academic all-star (2003–2005).

 Freshman (2002)

 Mozes redshirted and saw no action the entire season.
 However, he still won the Danny Van Etten Award as top offensive rookie performer on WVU's scout teams.